Mixed with Tillman Bussey, Mondays at 9 am

 An hour of music, carefully selected for deep ears, with ground rules:

-- broadcasts every other week, so set your calendars
+- broadcasts every week, so set your calendars

 - aggressively eclectic, there are no generic boundaries to good music